aprilwhite2265/Organic_Peroxide_Trial_AW/README.md

 Organic Peroxide Trial
 =======================

- This program takes a list of chemicals and their concentrations and determines if the product is an organic peroxide or not.

 Introduction
 ------------
  This program takes a list of chemicals and their concentrations and determines if the product is an organic peroxide or not.